 Stewart Island Experience operates regular daily ferry services between Bluff and Stewart Island utilising two express catamarans - Southern Express (62 passengers) and Foveaux Express (97 passengers).

-In addition, the company offers an exciting range of island based excursions and activities, including visits to Ulva Island wildlife sanctuary (Ulva Island Explorer), Wild Kiwi Encounter, Village and Bays Tours and Guided Walks to explore the forest and coastline.
-Rental cars, motor scooters and mountain bikes are also available for hire from our Oban Visitor Centre.
+In addition, the company offers an exciting range of island-based excursions and activities, including visits to Ulva Island wildlife sanctuary (Ulva Island Explorer), Wild Kiwi Encounter, Village and Bays Tours and Guided Walks to explore the forest and coastline.
+Rental vehicles such as cars, motor scooters and mountain bikes are also available for hire from our Oban Visitor Centre.

 Stewart Island Experience is a 100% owned subsidiary of Real Journeys - a locally owned and respected New Zealand tourism company, which has been operating in southern South Island for over 60 years.
 In addition to Stewart Island, Real Journeys offers a range of other excursions including Milford Sound, Doubtful Sound, Te Anau Glowworm Caves, Milford Track, TSS Earnslaw Vintage Steamship, Walter Peak High Country Farm and Discovery Expeditions.